elucidata/storefront/docs/api.md

             // structures, trigger change event
             storeMgr.hasChanged()

-            // If you what to send a notify event storeMgr.notify( 'A message.')
+            // If you want to send a notify event storeMgr.notify( 'A message.')
         }
     })